philthinker/ICECUBE-VREPToolbox/README.md

 2018.04.12

-A toolbox designed for V-REP remote API (MATLAB)
+A toolbox designed for V-REP remote API (MATLAB) applications.

 # Introduction

 The ICECUBE-VREPToolbox is designed for acceleration of V-REP + MATLAB applications development.
+You DO NOT have to learn Lua language to make V-REP simulations tick!
+Some V-REP scenes are built exclusively for MATLAB remote operation that can be found in the repository.

 However, it is still under development.

 # Attributes